kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 * Train Dialogs may now initiate training by hitting "ENTER" button
 * Small bug fixes

+# Release (2023/02/19)

+* Fixed a bug where model could not be saved during training.
+* Increased number of

 # Contribution

 If you liked the app and would like to contribute, You are allowed to make changes to the code and make a pull request!
 Usually, it takes 1-3 days for me to